How to Use Tarot Numerology to Understand Your Personality

 Sevens (7, VII)

 Sevens are about teaching you faith in yourself and that all is right with the world.
-And whilst around you swirls like a whirlwind, confidence, determination, and truth will always see you through.
+Whilst around you swirls like a whirlwind, confidence, determination, truth will always see you through.
 It is almost like walking on the tightrope - enough faith to stay steady.

 Eights (8, VIII)